 Who Is It For?

 I’ve come to believe that Spiritual Workout is primarily for people who are sick and tired of something being the way it is and/or the way its been and who are seeking real, lasting change.
-Issues related to relationships, careers, physical health, money, personal identity, and grief and loss often top the charts but everything is on the table.
+Issues related to relationships, careers, physical health, money, personal identity, grief, and trauma often top the charts but everything is on the table.

 If you see your Self as a spiritual being having a human experience and you nod in agreement with the 15 concepts that make up this practice, you will love Spiritual Workout.

 How Did It Come About?

 Spiritual Workout exists because I am a man obsessed with using higher consciousness to solve problems.
 That's because it works every single time.
 I got here, it seems, after first earning a Master's degree in Marriage, Family, and Child Counseling, after which came a license as a psychotherapist (M.F.T.) in the great state of California.
 A regular path.

 Yet while I was in that multi-year extravaganza of a process, I was also asking all those questions we seekers ask about who I was, what life was about, and what the hell it was I was supposed to be doing with mine.
 I started reading a number of New Age, self-help, and personal development books, going to workshops and seminars, listening to audio lectures and before long it seemed clear that they were all pretty much saying the same things.
 To me, it all boiled down to a collection of The Concepts.

 When it seemed like everyone else was quite eagerly hopping like frogs on lily pads from one teacher to the next, one book to the next, one retreat experience to the next, I felt like I was catching up to the caboose of speeding train.
-I mean, if best-selling books about what a soul was or why intentions are so important were best-sellers whose author/teachers sold out events in cities worldwide, then clearly I needed to catch up and catch up fast.
+I mean, if books about what a soul was or why intentions are so important were best-sellers whose author/teachers sold out events in cities worldwide, then clearly I needed to catch up and catch up fast.